Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-and-stewardship/essay.md

 It would be:

-- stabilizing and extending an existing globally used infrastructure system
+- stabilizing and extending an existing documented international infrastructure system
 - inheriting a research-ready and partnership-ready technical base
 - making preservation, maintenance, and future grants more credible
 - supporting preservation, maintenance, modernization, and research enablement as one connected program